MetPX/sarracenia/docs/source/Reference/sr3_options.7.rst

 The rate is only visible in *sr3 --full status*

 This may indicate that the routing is inordinately expensive or the transfers inordinately slow.
+Examples that could contribute to this:

+* one hundred regular expressions must be evaluated per message received.
+Regex's, when cumulated, can get expensive.

+* a complex plugin that does heavy transformations on data in route.

+* repeating an operation for each message, when doing it once per batch would do.

 It defaults to inactive, but may be set to identify transient issues.

 runStateThreshold_hung <interval> (default: 450)